LinyiGuo96/leetcode/202109/0921-sql-262+LC curated sql 70.md

 **Note**

 - When some problem is required to compute the cumulative sum/product, this pattern should be universal, that is, we left(inner) join the same table with the date before that one in the first table within the same subject(ID), and then take the sum.
+- Note you need to add a `group by` clause after joining, otherwise the final output would only have one obs

 **550. Game Play Analysis IV (Medium)**